fakemanhk/openwrt-jp-ipoe/README.md

 In October 2023 I have verified this setup is also working with **Netgear WAX206 (v23.05.0)** on upgraded 10G plan.

+Note: I didn't notice that my upgraded 10G plan is slightly different from the original 1G plan, the old one comes with /64 prefix without prefix delegation (PD), while ***the 10G plan already give you /56 prefix with PD even you don't pay for the Hikari phone service!*** Here is a [discussion](https://github.com/fakemanhk/openwrt-jp-ipoe/discussions/27) about it.

 *   **System > Software**: Install the required add-on package _**map**_ for MAP-E/MAP-T support, you will need to reboot before you can use it.
 *   Enable WAN6 with **DHCPv6**, firewall setting you probably need to add this to **WAN Zone** (same as IPv4 WAN) for protection.